 Objective 1 To fully establish a high quality PSHE/SRE model that prepares students to form a full range of healthy and positive relationships in a modern diverse society- this includes the ongoing "pledge" for equalities plus the cross curricular contributions to be outlined in the curriculum intent for all subjects.
 Objective 2 To have vehicles to consistently take on the views and experiences of staff, students and their families in our efforts to implement this policy and subsequent action plans.
-These vehicles should remain in tune with our on safeguarding context and have a focus on common prejudices in our area such as those against the GRT and Eastern European population a well as challenging the threat of white extremism.
-Objective 3 develop sustainable models of monitoring and reporting on data in attainment endance exclusion and progression/transition data so difficult and challenging estions can be asked.
+These vehicles should remain in tune with our on safeguarding context and have a focus on common prejudices in our area such as those against the Gypsy, Roman and Irish Traveller and Eastern European population a well as challenging the threat of white extremism.
+Objective 3 To develop sustainable models of monitoring and reporting on data in attainment, attendance, suspension, permanent exclusion and progression/transition data, so difficult and challenging questions can be asked.